Gore Hill and Epping Road cycleways: Route

 The eastern terminus of the cycleway is at Merrenburn Avenue, Naremburn.
 The eastern segment of the conjoined 4 m cycleway, opened in 2007, follows the direction of the Gore Hill Freeway, west to Willoughby Road where it proceeds over Willoughby Road on a shared pedestrian and cycleway bridge.
 Form here the cycleway continues west alongside the Gore Hill Freeway, where it climbs up a ramp to the Pacific Highway.
-Travelling west, initially alongside Longueville Road and then Epping Road where the bus lane is permitted to be used by cyclists, the western segment of the conjoined cycleway was completed in 2008 at a cost of 7.6 million.
+Travelling west, initially alongside Longueville Road and then Epping Road where the bus lane is permitted to be used by cyclists, the western segment of the conjoined cycleway was completed in 2008 at a cost of A$7.6 million.
 The cycleway ends at Wicks Road in North Ryde.

 The nearest connecting railway stations are North Sydney, St Leonards, Artarmon and Macquarie Park.

 At the junction of Epping Road and Delhi Road, cyclists can transfer from the M2 cycleway, operating east bound only.

 At the eastern terminus there is a long-term plan to link the Gore Hill and Epping Road cycleways with the Sydney Harbour Bridge cycleway, to the southeast.